telerik/winforms-docs/cloud-integration/google-cloud/datastore-nosql.md

     Return books
 End Function
 ````

 Now you can view the data in your application:

 ![](images/google_cloud_nosql004.png)

 ## Step 5: Update the database.

-A proper place to handle and save any changes is the RpwsChanged event.
+A proper place to handle and save any changes is the __RowsChanged__ event.
 This way you will be able to handle the add, remove and edit operations.
 The main part is that you need to keep the key of the entity object in order to get the existing items from the database.

 ````C#
 private void RadGridView1_RowsChanged(object sender, Telerik.WinControls.UI.GridViewCollectionChangedEventArgs e)